The Intelligence Layer

 Status

-Exploratory and direction-setting.
+Direction-setting.
 Not shipped due to acquisition priorities.

 AI as an Overlay, Not a Destination